 And now, here is what it looks like in the English Standard Version:

 36 And as they were going along the road they came to some water, and the eunuch said, “See, here is water!
 What prevents me from being baptized?”[e]
 38 And he commanded the chariot to stop, and they both went down into the water, Philip and the eunuch, and he baptized him.

 There is no verse 37!
 It skips from verse 36 to verse 38.
 But perhaps you noticed the little letter “e” …which is telling you to go down to the bottom of the page and read the footnote:

 - Acts 8:36 Some manuscripts add all or most of verse 37: And Philip said, “If you believe with all your heart, you may.”
 And he replied, “I believe that Jesus Christ is the Son of God.”

-Are you beginning to see why I consider the KJV a complete Bible when compared to the modern translations (the NKJV being the one modern exception)?
+Are you beginning to see why I consider the KJV and NKJV complete Bibles when compared to most other English translations?

 But you might be thinking, “Well, I get your point, but no major doctrine is compromised, right?”
 True enough.
 But how about a minor one, like, say, the practice of fasting?